stuffnting/gutenberg-block-examples/src/dynamic-inspector-query-terms/README.md

-# Dynamic Inspector Controls
+# Dynamic Inspector Query Terms

 ## Description

-This example creates a dynamic block that lists the most recent posts.
-A panel is added to the Block Inspector, which controls the appearance of the block's title.
+This code creates a dynamic block that lists the most recent posts.
+The number of posts displayed can be controlled from the block inspector.

-Note, this block does not control the dynamic aspect of the block, i.e. how many recent posts are displayed.
-For an example of controlling a dynamic block's query, see the `dynamic-inspector-query-terms` example.

 ## In this code

-**`dynamic-inner-blocks.php`**
+**`dynamic-inspector-query-terms.php`**

-- Registers the `myprefix/dynamic-inspector-controls` block.
+- Registers the `myprefix/dynamic-inspector-query-terms` block.
 - Adds a callback function to render the block on the front-end, which utilizes the block's attribute values.

-**`dynamic-inspector-controls.index.js`**
+**`dynamic-inspector-query-terms.index.js`**

-- Registers the `myprefix/dynamic-inspector-controls` block.
+- Registers the `myprefix/dynamic-inspector-query-terms` block.
 - Imports the `GetPosts` component form `get-posts.js`.
-- Imports the `PostListTitle` component from `post-list-title.js`.
-- imports the `TheInspectorControls` from `the-inspector-controls.js`.
+- imports the `TheInspectorControls` from `the-inspector-controls.index.js`\*\*

 **`get-posts.js`**

 - Adds the `GetPosts` component, which uses `useEntityRecords` to get the most recent posts.
 - Renders the fetched posts into a list to display in the editor.

-**`post-list-title.js`**

-- Adds the `PostListTitle` component, which uses the block's attributes to format the block title.

 **`the-inspector-controls.js`**

 - Adds the `TheInspectorControls` component, which adds and manages the Block Inspector controls.

-**`dynamic-inspector-controls.block.js`**

-- Adds the block's four attributes:
-  - `attribute.showTitle`&mdash;whether the block title is displayed.
-  - `attribute.title`&mdash;the title shown in the block.
-  - `attribute.font`&mdash;which style of font to use for the title.
-  - `attribute.underline`&mdash;whether to underline the title.

 ## Notes

 ### `React.memo`

 The `GetPosts` component uses [`React.memo`](https://legacy.reactjs.org/docs/react-api.html#reactmemo) to prevent the list of recent posts re-rendering when `perPage` has not changed.

-In this example `perPage` does not actually.
-For an example where `perPage` can be changed from the Block Inspector, see the `dynamic-inspector-query-terms` example.
+When the Block Inspector controls change `perPage`, the `GetPosts` will re-render.

 ### `useEntityRecords`